-Kitchology is about overcoming food allergies through the power of technology and community.
-Our thesis is that 1) when food is the problem, the cook is the solution and 2) as there is power in numbers, ten cooks are stronger than just one cook.
-We thus put cooks at the center of our design to make cooking social as a means to deal with special dietary needs.
-Using powerful tools, cooks plan and build recipe collections that account for food allergies/intolerances, diets, preparation time, and ingredients they love.
+We put cooks at the center of our design to make cooking social as a means to deal with special dietary needs.
+Using powerful tools and powered by Kitchology's Kitchen Science, cooks plan and build recipe collections that account for food allergies/intolerances, diets, preparation time, and ingredients they love.
 Based on their profile, we automatically provide ingredient substitutions, integrating flavor management and nutritional content.
-We encourage cooks to share their insight, discover and follow other cooks “foodprints".

 If you look at food as wellness because of a medical decison or lifestyle choice, Kitchology allows you to plan, purchase, cook and share your food experience.